-Surcharge points are not assigned to a non-criminal minor motor vehicle traffic law violation if it is the first such violation or if it occurs in the sixth (oldest) year in the operator's six year Policy Experience Period.
+Points are not assigned to a non-criminal minor motor vehicle traffic law violation if it is the first such violation.

-Calculation of Premium Adjustment
+Calculation of the Merit Rate Adjustment

-The credit or surcharge factor is applied to Compulsory Bodily Injury (Part 1), PIP (Part 2), Property Damage (Part 4) and Collision (Part 7).
+The merit rate adjustment is applied to Bodily Injury (Parts 1 and 5), PIP (Part 2), Property Damage (Part 4) and Collision (Part 7).

-The premium adjustment is the last step in the rating process after all discounts and rating factors have been completed.
+The merit rate adjustment is the last step in the rating process after all discounts and rating factors have been applied to the rate.